wanderingivan/socialnet-example/readme.md

  **How to run**:
   1. Download repository
-  2. Run /src/scripts/sql/create_database.sql on a database of your choice
-   * (Optional) Run /src/scripts/sql/createPresetDatabase.sql -adds pre made articles,users and comments
+  2. Update application.properties with database user and password
-  3. Update src/main/resources/application.properties to include db url and user
+  3. Update pom.xml with database user and password
-  4. Update application.properties to include default image folder
-   * (Optional) use image folder included at /src/images - application.properties expects absolute path
-  5. Execute mvn tomcat7:run
+  4. Execute mvn tomcat7:run
-  6. Load localhost:8080/SocialNet in your favorite browser
+  5. Load localhost:8080/SocialNet on your favorite browser

- For integration tests an empty database must be created with createDatabase.sql.
- Test datasource configuration will be in com/socialnet/test/configuration/DBUnitTestConfig.class
+  Test datasource configuration is in com/socialnet/test/configuration/DBUnitTestConfig.class

+  If you don't want to use preset articles and users add -Dbuild.preset.skip=true argument